-Dogs can drink apple juice as it contains vitamin C, but you cannot give too much apple juice to them as it contains added sugars.
+Dogs can drink apple juice as it contains vitamin C, but you cannot give too much apple juice to them as it’s sugary.
 A little is OK for them, but too much apple juice can make them sick.
 Though dogs can drink apple juice, water is a better alternative to the thirsty hound.
-A bit is OK, but discretion should be used since there are added sugars in their favorite beverage!

 Can dogs eat applesauce?
 Applesauce is a healthy food for dogs when eaten in moderation.
-Do not put sugar in applesauce, as this will cause two high levels of sugar in your dog.
-The best apple sauce is homemade (commercial ones might contain xylitol which is harmful to dogs).
-Dog applesauce does not usually cause diabetes in dogs, and is safe to feed it to your dogfor dessert.
+Do not put sugar in applesauce, as this will cause too high levels of sugar in your dog’s blood.
+The best apple sauce is homemade (commercial ones might contain xylitol, which is harmful to dogs).
+Dog-friendly applesauce does not usually cause diabetes in dogs, and is safe to feed it to your pup for dessert.

-Dogs can eat apple chips, but just a few dried chips with a bit of cinnamon.
-Large pieces can be too dry or hard and they might choke on them.
-Can dogs eat apple chips?
-Dogs can have apple chips, but not too many.
+Dogs can eat apple chips, but just a few dried chips, maybe with a bit of cinnamon.
+Large pieces can be too dry or hard, and your dog might choke on them.
+Can dogs eat apple chips in large quantities?
+It’s not recommended – make them an occasional snack.
 Dogs, like humans, need to eat healthy, so don’t feel bad about giving them some apples from time to time.
 They will love you for it!